GoogleChrome/web.dev/src/site/content/en/blog/storage-foundation/index.md

 ### User control

 Storage quota will be used to distribute access to disk space and to prevent abuse.
-Like other storage APIs, users have the option of clearing the space taken by Storage Foundation API through their browser.
+Like other storage APIs, users can clear the space taken by Storage Foundation API through their browser.

 ## Feedback {: #feedback }